Russia's reputation, Olympic status on trial for doping - WHIZ News

 If sanctions are applied, they would likely include how to name future Russian teams.
 It was “Authorized Neutral Athletes” at the track worlds, but “Olympic Athlete from Russia” at Pyeongchang.
 WADA, however, is against any name that includes the word “Russia.”

-A process for vetting Russian entries to major events is also needed.
+A process for vetting Russian entries to major events would also be needed.

 “This decision must be watertight and waterproof,” IOC President Thomas Bach said in January.
 “It cannot leave any, any room for any kind of interpretation.”